FAITH-COMMUNITY MOBILIZATION

 Nate Tubbs

-Nate Tubbs is a communications professional, organizer, and entrepreneur with a passion for his neighborhood and partnership in the city of Chicago.
-He has worked in the non-profit sector for many years in design, marketing, consulting, and community organizing.
+Nate Tubbs is a communications professional and community organizer with a passion for his neighborhood and collaborative partnerships within the city of Chicago.
+He has worked in the non-profit sector for many years in strategy formulation, marketing, project management, tech systems infrastructure, and graphic and web design.

 GET INVOLVED